Oasis Institute Teacher Training Path – in Depth

 - Continued personal and professional development, which includes daily mindfulness meditation practice; yoga and other body-centered awareness practices; and relevant professional education and training.
 At this stage, three or more silent, teacher-led mindfulness meditation retreats are required.

-Phase 3 assessment: After completing all Phase 3 requirements, your supervisor and you will conduct an evaluation of your progress.
+Phase 3 assessment: After completing all Phase 3 requirements, your supervisor and you will participate in a reflection and assessment process.
 Following this assessment, you may be asked to refine your understanding through further study, practice, teaching, and/or supervision.
 Once you satisfactorily meet all criteria according to the practice standards developed by the Center for Mindfulness, the next step is to begin preparing your teaching materials for Teacher Certification in MBSR Review.
 You must also continue teaching MBSR classes and deepening your practice through retreats to move toward completing the Phase 4 requirements.

 Phase 4: Teacher Certification In MBSR